StigNygaard/Stigs_Flickr_Fixr/README.md

 # Stig's Flickr Fixr
-It makes Flickr awesome (again)! :-)

 A userscript or a browser add-on to enhance the Flickr experience in desktop web-browsers.

 Show photographer's albums on photostream-pages, Increase display-size and quality of "old" photos, Photographer's other photos by tag-links, Links to album-map and album-comments, Actually show a geotagged photo on the associated map, Top-pagers - And more!...

-Available as an userscript or as an "independent" browser add-on (webextension).
+Available as an userscript or as "independent" browser add-on (webextension).

 Userscript version requires Tampermonkey, Greasemonkey or similar webbrowser extension for userscript support.
 The official way to install userscript version of Stig's Flickr Fixr, is via GreaseFork: https://greasyfork.org/scripts/12008-stig-s-flickr-fixr

-To install as a regular browser add-on:
+To install Flickr Fixr as a regular browser add-on:
 * [Firefox add-on](https://addons.mozilla.org/firefox/addon/flickr-fixr/)
 * [Google Chrome extension](https://chrome.google.com/webstore/detail/flickr-fixr/ledhkkpililplmmfcfnhkgifmcnboonb)